hrfee/buildrone/README.md

 * Working example of public ui and `upload.py` usage can be found [here](https://builds.hrfee.pw/view/hrfee/jfa-go) and [here](https://github.com/hrfee/jfa-go/blob/main/.drone.yml) respectively.

 #### *building/installing*
+builds are of course provided by a [buildrone instance](https://builds.hrfee.pw/view/hrfee/buildrone), just extract and run.
+Building yourself is trivial also.

 Install esbuild and ensure its in your path, and then run `make all` to get deps, compile the program and typescript, and dump everything in the `build/` folder.

 A Dockerfile is also provided.